Find a spider by...

 This species may be too small to present a significant hazard to humans but may cause local inflammation and pain

-While the spider images shown on this page closely resemble the drawings shown by Davies and Zabka for Sondra nepenthicola only six
+The spider images shown on this page closely resemble the drawings shown for Sondra aurea in the following paper: Zabka M. (2002) "Salticidae (Arachnida: Araneae)

-Spider(s) with a very similar appearance: Several salticid genera with bodies that lack distinctive anatomical specialisations.
+Spider(s) with a very similar appearance: Several salticid genera with brown bodies that lack distinctive anatomical specialisations.

 Email Ron Atkinson for more information.